Why is it important to take note of one’s blood pressure? How does blood pressure support healthy bodily function, and in what areas?

 Most adults have no identifiable cause of high blood pressure.
 This is known as primary or essential hypertension.
 Genetic factors as well as poor lifestyle habits such as lack of exercise, obesity, poor diet, and excess alcohol may contribute to the development of high blood pressure in this group.

 Less commonly, high blood pressure may be due to another underlying condition.
 This is known as secondary hypertension.
-Some possible causes of secondary hypertension are obstructive sleep apnoea, kidney disorders, adrenal gland tumours, thyroid problems, certain medications, certain defects in blood vessels from birth (congenital).
+Some possible causes of secondary hypertension are obstructive sleep apnea, kidney disorders, adrenal gland tumours, thyroid problems, certain medications, certain defects in blood vessels from birth (congenital).

 Does high blood pressure increase the risk of certain diseases?
 What are they?